 Filing a DBA or

-entity form and a name for your business, you must register them with the
+entity form and a name for your business, they must be registered with the

-name AND the legal status of the business.
-If you are a sole
+name AND the legal status of the business are registered

-Before 1998, business names were registered with your county recorder's
+Before 1998, business names were registered with county recorder's

 county, be certain the name and entity type have been re-registered with the

 If you change the name of your business, the entity

 business, you need to contact the Secretary of State's office and possibly

 name does NOT create a legal business entity (a sole

 proprietorship is not a legal entity) and it is NOT a business